particle-iot/docs/src/content/hardware/power/vehicle-power.md

 While the Electron, E Series, and Boron have power supply inputs that will accept 12V, it's best to avoid connecting the VIN power input directly to a vehicle electrical system.
 There may be voltage spikes that exceed the absolute maximum limits of the device and cause damage.

 There are many possible designs, but we like the [OpenXC Platform](http://openxcplatform.com/) designs.
-These were created by Ford and open-sourced specifically for using micro-controllers in vehicles.
+These were created by Ford and open-sourced specifically for using microcontrollers in vehicles.

 The design includes a 5V output which can be used across all devices, including the Photon, P1, Argon, and Xenon as well as the Boron, E Series, and Electron.